sabnunes/sabnunes/README.md

 ### Hi there,
-- 👾 These projects may not change the world, but they've helped me gain a better understanding of software and game dev.
-- 🎥 For the last ten years, I've worked on movies and games.
+- ⚡ For the last ten years, I've worked on movies and games.
 I currently work at Microsoft.
 - 🌐 I enjoy creating, building, computers, art, and mathematics.
 - 🧠 I have strong analytical skills, a keen eye for detail, technical curiosity and adaptability.
-- ⚡ Fun fact: my longest drive was from Montreal and Prince Edward Island, and my longest flight was from Canada to Japan.

 <table>